kiba/Writings/fac/chp18_the_ball.md

 Soft piano music played as the royal couple came into the center of the room.
 Everyone else retreated as they let the empress and emperor of Mechatron danced.

-"I would had never guessed that one of them would be my ancestor," Goodwitch.
+"I would had never guessed that one of them would be my ancestor," Goodwitch said.
 "Though I find it hard to believe that her husband is from another world."
-There was basically no evidence to support the supposition.
-Some either believed he was just another human entombed together with the empress or was a Remnan discoverer.

-"There's a legend about a sanctuary.
-A safe but primitive world.
+"Speaking of different worlds, there's a legend about a sanctuary," the queen said. " A safe but primitive world.
 I thought Earth might be that world described in the legend.
 I talked to one of their Earth society member, a flunky from Beacon Academy."

 "That's a rude way to speak of a former student of mine," Goodwitch admonished.
 "His name is Blue Horowitz.
-Despite the falsified transcript, we saw nothing to suspect on his time with the academy, not with his academic record, leadership, or his fighting ability."
+Despite the falsified transcript, we saw nothing to suspect on his time with the academy, not with hisacademic record, leadership, or his fighting ability."

 The queen ignored that remark.
 "He said his world isn't primitive at all, and that it would be a mistake to think of his world as a sanctuary, despite the lack of Grimm and the domination of mankind."